How to Configure SPF Record for Managed Backup

-The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
+The purpose of an SPF record is to prevent spammers from sending messages with forged 'From' addresses in your domain.
 Recipients can refer to the SPF record to determine whether a message purporting to be from your domain comes from an authorized mail server.

-For example, your domain example.com uses “on-prem” mail server.
-You create an SPF record that identifies the MSP360 (CloudBerry) mail servers as the authorized mail servers for your domain.
+For example, your domain example.com uses the on-premises mail server.
+You create an SPF record that identifies the MSP360 mail servers as the authorized mail servers for your domain.
 When a recipient’s mail server receives a message from email@example.com, it can check the SPF record for example.com to determine whether it is a valid message.
-If the message comes from a server other than “on-prem” mail servers listed in the SPF record, the recipient’s mail server can reject it as spam.
+If a message comes from a server other than the on-premises mail servers listed in the SPF record, the recipient’s mail server can reject it as spam.

-That’s why it is very important to have SPF record in your domain records.
+This is why it is important to have the appropriate SPF records in your domain records.

-In case of other records you can use “include” syntax in the following format:
+For other records you can use the 'include' syntax in the following format: